Educator-Vetted and Customized Curricular Resources on Hydropower and Marine Renewable Energy

 The Clean Energy Fellows: Water Power cohort was comprised of educators from across the Pacific Northwest that shared the common passion of developing high-quality STEM tools for their students to explore career-connected topics in next generation hydropower and marine renewable energy technologies.
 Over the course of a year, these teacher experts collaborated across grade bands to design a cohesive storyline of essential questions spanning K-12, identifying and developing the most effective tools to engage students with this storyline as they progressed along their STEM learning journey.
 Through a process of gap analysis, content selection, implementation, and refinement, Clean Energy Fellows produced a set of tools that will continue to grow and evolve with the landscape of technology and career pathways around it.

 These educators, in collaboration with the CE team and industry partners, addressed a number of challenges throughout the curriculum development cycle.
 Educators identified a number of existing gaps that were emphasized in their work to customize new tools.
-These focus areas included Tribal history and storylines, advanced hydropower and fish passage technologies, energy and environmental justice, and marine renewable energy discussion that reflected rapid advancements in technology.
+These focus areas included Tribal history and storylines, advanced hydropower and fish passage technologies, energy access, and marine renewable energy discussion that reflected rapid advancements in technology.
 The Uncommon Dialogue, with its emphasis on the “Three R’s” (Rehabilitation, Retrofit, and Removal) of next generation hydropower management, was a central guiding framework in how educators approached providing their students with real-world challenges and accurate depictions of the complex systems-oriented solutions involved in energy development.

 While most of these tools are custom projects built by these educator leaders, the Toolkit features curriculum developed by CE’s partners and the broader network of STEM education experts.
 Many of these resources were modified to reflect the place-based contexts for students of these Clean Energy Fellows or to more effectively fit within a broader unit.
 Partners with curriculum featured include NEED, Kidwind, the Center of Excellence for Clean Energy, the Foundation for Water and Energy Education (FWEE), and Teach Engineering.
-CE’s projects, and the broader movement for equitable clean energy education as a whole, would not be successful without the immense and growing number of curricular tools built by passionate experts like these.
+CE’s projects, and the broader movement for accessible clean energy education as a whole, would not be successful without the immense and growing number of curricular tools built by passionate experts like these.

 Storyline and Essential Questions